 You’ll find an APS-C sensor in many of the best mirrorless cameras too, and they’re also commonly used in DSLRs.
 APS-C sensors are used by Canon, Nikon, Sony, Fujifilm and Pentax.
 Again, occasionally there are APS-C sensors found in high-end compacts, like the Ricoh GR III.

-The physical size differences lead to both advantages and disadvantages, which we’ll discuss in more detail below.
+The physical size differences have both advantages and disadvantages, which we’ll discuss in more detail below.

 What is a crop sensor?